RedisLabs/redislabs-docs/content/rs/administering/database-operations/database-backup.md

 ### Amazon S3 or OpenStack Swift location

 To backup to Amazon S3 or OpenStack Swift, select the location type and enter the details in relevant fields.
-Ensure first that you have all these details from your selected platform.
+Make sure first that you have all these details from your selected platform.

 ### Periodic backup